View and create monitors

 Click Save.

 Chronosphere recommends a query interval minimum of at least 15 seconds.
-There may be a ten second delay between an alert trigger, and the notifier activation.
+There can be a ten second delay between an alert trigger and the notifier activation.

 Chronoctl monitor example